-The Pittsburgh Steelers drafted the college star in the first round of the 2004 draft.
-Roethlisberger signed a 6-year, $40-million contract.
+The Pittsburgh Steelers selected the college star in the first round of the 2004 draft.
+Roethlisberger signed a six-year, $40 million contract.

 Rise to NFL fame

-Despite an impressive career in football, Roethlisberger’s personal life has been quite controversial, as Bleacher Report details.
+Despite an impressive career in football, Roethlisberger’s personal life has been quite controversial, as Bleacher Report detailed.
 He may have charmed fans on the field, but people’s personal opinions of him were a little different.
-Some say he was self-centered, reckless, and even abusive — a far cry from the leader we saw on game day.
+Some say he was self-centered, reckless, and even abusive — a far cry from the leader we saw on gameday.

 Ben Roethlisberger’s sexual assault allegations

 She also accused eight fellow employees of covering up the incident.
 The case was settled out of court in 2012, and Roethlisberger faced no negative action from the NFL.
-In 2010, Roethlisberger was in the spotlight once again.
+But in 2010, Roethlisberger was in the spotlight once again.

-A second sexual assault allegation surfaced, reports Sports Illustrated, this time from a college student in Milledgeville, Georgia.
+A second sexual assault allegation surfaced, Sports Illustrated reported, this time from a college student in Milledgeville, Georgia.
 The 20-year-old woman claimed that Roethlisberger assaulted her in the bathroom of a nightclub.
-Due to a lack of evidence, Georgia prosecutors did not press charges and the case was dropped a month later.
+Due to a lack of evidence, Georgia prosecutors did not press charges, and the case was dropped a month later.

-Although Roethlisberger escaped both accusations without much of a penalty aside from missing a few games.
-Some fans began to wonder if these alleged assaults indicated a pattern of violent behavior.
+Although the only penalty Roethlisberger faced from either accusation was missing a few games, some fans began to wonder if these alleged assaults indicated a pattern of violent behavior.

 Would Roethlisberger have faced different consequences in the #MeToo era?

-Weinstein, accused of assaulting a slew of young actresses, lost his company and landed in jail.
-The Today Show fired Lauer after allegations of sexual harassment.
-Numerous alleged sexual predators accused during the #MeToo movement have faced serious punishments.
+Harvey Weinstein, accused of assaulting a slew of young actresses, lost his company and landed in jail.
+The Today Show fired Matt Lauer after allegations of sexual harassment.
+Numerous other alleged sexual predators accused during the #MeToo movement have faced serious punishments.

-It’s impossible to say what would have happened if the accusations against Roethlisberger took place later.
-His fans may argue that he never received a conviction and that his accusers either lacked evidence or recanted their stories.
-Maybe this is the case.
+Ultimately, it’s impossible to say what would have happened if the accusations against Roethlisberger had taken place later.
+His fans, however, may argue that he never received a conviction and that his accusers either lacked evidence or recanted their stories.